 That’s exactly the kind of problem that the Calvinist explanation creates.

-Non-Calvinist, Laurence Vance, explains: “The God of the Calvinist is like the priest and the Levite who ‘passed by’ the ‘half dead’ man in the parable of the good Samaritan (Luke 10:31-32).
+Non-Calvinist, Laurence Vance: “The God of the Calvinist is like the priest and the Levite who ‘passed by’ the ‘half dead’ man in the parable of the good Samaritan (Luke 10:31-32).
 And worse yet, God would also be like the thieves who ‘stripped him of his raiment, and wounded him, and departed, leaving him half dead’ (Luke 10:30).
 To say that because God came back and ‘had compassion on him, and went to him, and bound up his wounds’ (Luke 10:33-34) that he should be praised for his grace and mercy is absurd.
 Concerning the Samaritan who ‘went to him’ (Luke 10:34), the Lord enjoined: ‘Go, and do thou likewise’ (Luke 10:37).
 Certainly the Lord practices what he preaches.”
 (The Other Side of Calvinism, p.300)

-Arminian, Robert Shank, comments: “But we must protest that a god who, while rescuing some, simply ‘passes by’ others in the same lost circumstance is so little like the Good Samaritan in our Lord’s parable and so much like the priest and the Levite that he cannot be the God who desires to have all men saved and none perish.”
+Arminian, Robert Shank: “But we must protest that a god who, while rescuing some, simply ‘passes by’ others in the same lost circumstance is so little like the Good Samaritan in our Lord’s parable and so much like the priest and the Levite that he cannot be the God who desires to have all men saved and none perish.”
 (Elect in the Son, p.193)

 According to the Calvinist doctrine of Preterition, God has chosen certain people unto salvation and the rest He has, allegedly, “passed by.”
 Since this phrase appears in the Westminster Confession of Faith, it is countlessly repeated by Calvinists.
 Nevertheless, and perhaps unintentionally, it has a rather ominous familiarity to the “pass by” indifference of the priest and Levite of Luke 10:30-37, whom Jesus scorned.
 The fact that God has the sovereign right to pass by people, is not the question.
 The issue up for debate is whether “pass by” Preterition is consistent with what is revealed about God in His Word.
 The fact that this is the true testimony of Calvinism, is made evident in the following quotes:

-The Calvinistic, Westminster Confession of Faith, states: “III.
+The Calvinistic, Westminster Confession of Faith: “III.
 By the decree of God, for the manifestation of his glory, some men and angels are predestinated unto everlasting life; and others foreordained to everlasting death.”
 Additionally, it states: “VII.
 The rest of mankind, God was pleased, according to the unreachable counsel of his own will, whereby he extendeth or withholdeth mercy, as he pleaseth, for the glory of his sovereign power over his creatures, to pass by; and to ordain them to dishonor and wrath for their sin, to the praise of his glorious justice.”
 (Westminster Confession of Faith, III.
 Of God’s Eternal Decree, emphasis mine)

-Calvin writes: “When predestination is discussed, it is from the start to be constantly maintained, as I today teach, that all the reprobate are justly left in death, for in Adam they are dead and condemned.”
+John Calvin: “When predestination is discussed, it is from the start to be constantly maintained, as I today teach, that all the reprobate are justly left in death, for in Adam they are dead and condemned.”
 (Concerning the Eternal Predestination of God, p.121, emphasis mine)

-Calvin writes: “But since his purpose is to show how much more powerful in the faithful is the grace of Christ than the curse contracted in Adam, what is there here to shake the election of those whom Christ restores to life, leaving the others to perish?”
+John Calvin: “But since his purpose is to show how much more powerful in the faithful is the grace of Christ than the curse contracted in Adam, what is there here to shake the election of those whom Christ restores to life, leaving the others to perish?”
 (Concerning the Eternal Predestination of God, p.152, emphasis mine)

-Calvin writes: “Those therefore whom God passes by he reprobates, and that for no other cause but because he is pleased to exclude them from the inheritance which he predestines to his children.”
+John Calvin: “Those therefore whom God passes by he reprobates, and that for no other cause but because he is pleased to exclude them from the inheritance which he predestines to his children.”
 (Institutes, Book 3, Chapter 23, Section 1, emphasis mine)

 Charles Spurgeon cites the Waldensian creed: “That God saves from corruption and damnation those whom he has chosen from the foundations of the world, not for any disposition, faith, or holiness that he foresaw in them, but of his mere mercy in Christ Jesus his Son, passing by all the rest according to the irreprehensible reason of his own free-will and justice.”
 (Election, emphasis mine)

-Calvinist, James White, writes: “The wonder is not that God passes by rebel sinners and shows His justice in their condemnation; the wonder is that in eternity past He foreknew a people, chosen them in love, and decreed their eternal salvation in their perfect Savior, Jesus Christ.”
+Calvinist, James White: “The wonder is not that God passes by rebel sinners and shows His justice in their condemnation; the wonder is that in eternity past He foreknew a people, chosen them in love, and decreed their eternal salvation in their perfect Savior, Jesus Christ.”
 (Debating Calvinism, p.152, emphasis mine)

 The Canons of Dordt states: “According to which decree, he graciously softens the hearts of the elect, however obstinate, and inclines them to believe, while he leaves the non-elect in his just judgment to their own wickedness and obduracy.”
 (The Canons of Dordt, I. Of Divine Predestination, Article 6, emphasis mine)

-Sproul also writes: “In the Reformed view God from all eternity decrees some to election and positively intervenes in their lives to work regeneration and faith by a monergistic work of grace.
+R.C.
+Sproul: “In the Reformed view God from all eternity decrees some to election and positively intervenes in their lives to work regeneration and faith by a monergistic work of grace.
 To the non-elect God withholds this monergistic work of grace, passing them by and leaving them to themselves.”
 (Double Predestination, emphasis mine)

-Calvinists argue that IF God didn’t “pass by” people, then everyone would be saved.
+Calvinists argue that if God didn’t “pass by” people, then everyone would be saved.
 However, people remain unsaved because they pass by the Lord, rather than the Lord passing by them.
 For His part, He seeks (Luke 19:10), draws (Jon 12:32) and knocks.
 (Revelation 3:20) God wants everyone saved, and supplies the necessary Prevenient Grace to become saved.
 God does not pass by people.
 He gives the power of the living and active (Hebrews 4:12), faith-producing Gospel (Romans 10:17), together with the Holy Spirit who convicts the world of its sin (John 16:8), pricks (Acts 26:14), pierces (Acts 2:37) and opens hearts to respond to the Gospel.
 (Acts 16:14) So it does not appear that God is leaving anyone behind, so to speak.

 Realize that, to God, all mankind are His “offspring” or “children” (Acts 17:28-29), and God’s opinion of those who abandon their own children are as worse than heretics.
 1st Timothy 5:8 states: “But if anyone does not provide for his own, and especially for those of his household, he has denied the faith and is worse than an unbeliever.”
 In other words, if God passed by His own offspring, denying them the Prevenient Grace to repent, believe and become saved, or if He even predestined them for the Lake of Fire, then what would 1st Timothy 5:8 say about God?
 And that’s why it should be of no surprise to find in the Bible, that God is willing that “none perish” and that all come to “repentance” (2nd Peter 3:9), desiring that all men become “saved.”
 (1st Timothy 2:3-4) And that’s just God providing for His own “offspring,” that is, the means by which to become saved, which is the universal draw of Christ (John 12:32; Luke 19:10), the universal conviction of the Holy Spirit (John 16:8) and the Gospel which produces “faith” in its hearers.
 (Romans 10:17) This is the greater intervening law of the Spirit of life in Christ Jesus which enables anyone to repent, believe and be saved.
 Although Calvinists may deny it, John 3:16 teaches that God so loved the world (John 3:16), and that Jesus died for the sins of the world.
 (John 1:29) Therefore, if that is true, it would certainly explain the Arminian rejection of Pass-By Calvinism.